Banjul: Economy

 Banjul is the country's economic and administrative centre and includes the Central Bank of the Gambia.
 Peanut processing is the country's principal industry, but beeswax, palm wood, palm oil, and skins and hides are also shipped from the port of Banjul.

 Banjul is also the home of the Gambia Technical Training Institute.
 GTTI is engaged in a partnership with non-profit organization Power Up Gambia to develop a solar energy training program.

 Transport

-The primary method reaching the city by land is by roadway.
+The primary method of reaching the city by land is by road.
 A highway connects Banjul to Serrekunda which crosses the Denton Bridge, however ferries provide another mode of transportation.
 As of May 2014, ferries sail regularly from Banjul across the Gambia River to Barra.
 The city is served by the Banjul International Airport.
-Banjul is on the Trans–West African Coastal Highway connecting it to Dakar and Bissau, and will eventually provide a paved highway link to 11 other nations of the Economic Community of West African States (ECOWAS).
+Banjul is on the Trans–West African Coastal Highway connecting it to Dakar, Bissau and other cities.
+This project is eventually intended to provide a paved highway link to 11 other nations of the Economic Community of West African States (ECOWAS).

 Culture

-Attractions in the city include the Gambian National Museum, the Albert Market, Banjul State House, Banjul Court House, African Heritage Museum.
+Attractions in the city include the Gambian National Museum, the Albert Market, Banjul State House, Banjul Court House, and the African Heritage Museum.